-When the temperature drops outside termites may not be as evident, but they are still active.
+When the temperature drops outside termites aren’t as active as they were during the rest of the year, but they aren’t dormant.
 Unlike other types of bugs, termites don’t hibernate for the winter.
-They instead retreat to their nests.
+Instead, they retreat to their nests to ride out the freezing temperatures.

 Indoor Activity of Termites in the Winter

-There’s one big caveat to the information above.
-If termites moved into a home before the cold set in outside, they can remain active throughout the winter months.
-Homes actually make the perfect winter getaway because they provide not only wood and water, but also warmth.
-Without those three things, termites won’t make it through any season.
+Outdoors termites aren’t as active, but indoors is another story.
+If termites moved into a home before the cold set in outside, they can remain very active throughout the winter months.
+Homes make the perfect winter getaway for termites because they provide the three Ws – wood, water and warmth.
+Those three things help termites thrive through any season.